claCase/NICE-tf2/README.md

-# Implementation of Non-Linear Independent Component Analysis (NICE) in TF-2
+# Implementation of Non-Linear Independent Component Estimation (NICE) in TF-2
 This repository presents an implementation of the NICE model, as described in the 2014 paper authored by Laurent Dinh, David Krueger, and Yoshua Bengio.
 The NICE model serves as the foundational layer for subsequent normalizing flow models.
 ### Model Explenantion